JesseHarasym/AuxiunCrypto/PrivateBlockchain/blockchain-getting-started.md

 ### Creating files or scripts

 It's pretty straightforward to create a file, simple type the touch followed by the name and extension.
 If there is no extension provided, it will create a directory.
-For example ``touch 6565-my-script.sh``.

-Would create you a script file that can then be added to through vim or through the echo command.
+For example ``touch 6565-my-script.sh`` would create you a script file that can then be added to through vim or through the echo command.

 If this is a regular file or directory then this is enough, but if it's meant to be a script then we must let linux know its executable by typing ``chmod a+x ./6565-my-script.sh``.